Installation Guide - Grass

 50mm Permeable Paving Grids with a Grass Finish

-Suregreen PP50 permeable grass pavers provide a solution to a wide range of traﬃcking needs where a free-draining and reinforced grassed surface is required.
+Suregreen PP50 grass and gravel grids provide a solution to a wide range of traﬃcking needs where a free-draining and reinforced grassed surface is required.
 These pavers are primarily designed to be used as part of busy, hardworking and everyday-use car parks, and can also be used for traffic by pedestrians, bicycles, cars, vans, trucks and lorries.
 These PP50 grass pavers have been designed, using carefully selected plastics, to meet the demands and loadings imposed across a wide range of end requirements and site conditions.

 Applications can include:

 - Car parks for offices, hospitals, shopping centres and village halls

 - Emergency access routes for emergency vehicles

 To ensure PP50 porous pavers operate at their optimum working condition for their full lifecycle - which could be 25 years or more - the plastic pavers need to be installed correctly as per our guidelines described below.